alan-turing-institute/misinformation-database/README.md

     for each new file.

 ## Useful queries
 - `select_n_articles_per_site.sql`: Select N articles for each site.
-Articles are ordered by ID within each site group, so the first N articles selected for each site will remain consistent across multiple query runs and as N is made smaller or larger.
+The ordering of articles within each site grouping is fixed (determined by the auto incremented ID column), regardless of the chosen N, so increasing N will always result in a strict superset of the previously selected articles and reducing N will always result in a strict subset of previously selected articles.
 - `articles_per_site`: Lists all unique sites in articles table, along with the number of articles for each site.